serious-44/ssp/README.md

 ---- Installing the program

-This distribution doesn't include binaries.
+There is a Windwos binary.
+Up to now, there is no installer.
+Just download the zip.
+Unpack it and start ssp.exe from your file explorer.

-Unless you find a binary distribution made by somebody else, you have to compile it yourself.
+To run this program on Linux, you have to compile it yourself.
+Trolltech claims, you can also compile it in a Mac.

 ---- Playing Poker